WebAssembly/component-model/design/mvp/Explainer.md

 destructors called.
 This immediate is always optional but, if present, is validated to have parameters matching the callee's return type and empty results.

+🔀 The `sync-task-return` option may only be present in `canon lift` when neither `post-return` nor `async` is not set and specifies that the lifted synchronous function will call `canon task.return` to return its results instead of returning them.
+This is a simpler alternative to `post-return` for freeing memory after lifting and thus `post-return` may be deprecated in the future.

 🔀 The `async` option specifies that the component wants to make (for imports) or support (for exports) multiple concurrent (asynchronous) calls.
 This option